-Though it is understated Carol is an extremely attractive woman.
-Blond haired, blue eyed, and full figured, she conforms to many peoples standard of beauty, though she is often drawn as more muscular and solidly built than the thinner bodies of most other heroines (fitting with her military background of physical fitness and training).
+Though it is usually understated in her civilian persona since she shuns glamor in favor of more comfortable clothes, Carol is an extremely attractive woman.
+Blonde-haired, blue-eyed, and with a curvaceous figure, she conforms to most standards of beauty.
+She is sometimes drawn as more muscular and solidly built than the thinner bodies of some other heroines, which is befitting of her military background of physical fitness and training.
 Her beauty combined with her strength, intelligence, and willpower has earned her loyalty and affection from many people in the Marvel Universe (as well as a few crushes), though this same beauty can lead some to underestimate her (to their detriment).
-Though she conforms to most peoples ideas of beauty, the fact that she is more solidly built than many of her thinner female heroines (or enemies) has led to some of her enemies making scathing remarks about her being fat (most notably Moonstone during their more recent battles- though this was used as a distraction).

 - Height: 5' 11"

 - Marital status: Single